tjryankeogh/phytophotoutils/README.md

 -----
 - Add in function to read FastTracka I binary files
 - Add deconvolution method for triple decay relaxation
-- Add the option using different production models in FLC processing
 - Add additional load method for CTG LabSTAF